 I have learnt to be happy to chat or laugh or hang out with him on the rare occasions he is willing

-I asked her what she found annoying about her parents and she replied that we are on the whole pretty ‘chill’, and that she wouldn’t like it if we allowed her to do exactly as she wants, like a girl in her year at school.
+I asked her what she found annoying about her parents and she replied that we are on the whole pretty ‘chill’, and that she wouldn’t like it if we allowed her to do exactly as she wanted, like a girl in her year at school.

 This will no doubt change as she gets older and wants more freedom.